acheronfail/electron-bookmarks/README.md

 This module was created to be a drop-in-replacement for electron's `dialog` module.
 In order to create a security-scoped bookmark you have to use Use Apple's `Powerbox` API, which is used transparently in the background by `NSOpenPanel` (and `NSSavePanel`).
 Thus, the need to re-create electron's `dialog` module in order to have access to the `NSURL` class returned by it.

-You **must** have the correct entitlements (either `com.apple.security.files.bookmarks.document-scope` or `com.apple.security.files.bookmarks.app-scope`) in your signed electron app ([see here for more information](https://github.com/electron-userland/electron-osx-sign/wiki/3.-App-Sandbox-and-Entitlements)), it **must** have been already packaged for the `mas platform`, and of course, this only runs on `macOS`.
+You **must** have the correct entitlements (either `com.apple.security.files.bookmarks.document-scope` or `com.apple.security.files.bookmarks.app-scope` in conjunction with `com.apple.security.files.user-selected.read-write`) in your signed electron app ([see here for more information](https://github.com/electron-userland/electron-osx-sign/wiki/3.-App-Sandbox-and-Entitlements)), it **must** have been already packaged for the `mas platform`, and of course, this only runs on `macOS`.

 #### tl;dr